naslee2/SignalisMod/README.md

 firebombpng#2396 for the Eusan Nation flag

-Vineta Planetary Textures and cloud layer by Mallow/ @AkulaAkura
+Vineta Planetary Textures and cloud layer by Mallow / @AkulaAkura

 StrixBerseria, Swiftnicity#7031 and firebombpng
 #2396 for the Eusan Nation crests

 Terraformed Mars as Kitezh Planetary Textures by Daniel Michel aka Dizzy Crow.
 From OpenGameArt.org

+Jupiter and Saturn Textures from https://www.solarsystemscope.com/